Original Cabin Aluminium Carry-On Suitcase | Mercury Grey | RIMOWA

 Despite its prevalence in the environment, no living organism is known to metabolize aluminium salts, but this aluminium is well tolerated by plants and animals.
 Because of the abundance of these salts, the potential for a biological role for them is of interest, and studies are ongoing.

-Grey (more common in Commonwealth English) or gray (more common in American English) is an intermediate color between black and white.
+Grey (more frequent British English) or gray (more frequent American English) is an intermediate color between black and white.
 It is a neutral or achromatic color, meaning that it has no chroma and therefore no hue.
 It is the color of a cloud-covered sky, of ash, and of lead.

 The first recorded use of grey as a color name in the English language was in 700 CE.
 Grey is the dominant spelling in European and Commonwealth English, while gray is more common in American English; however, both spellings are valid in both varieties of English.

-In Europe and North America, surveys show that grey is the color most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and modesty.
+In Europe and North America, surveys show that gray is the color most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and modesty.
 Only one percent of respondents chose it as their favorite color.

 Mercury most commonly refers to:

-• Mercury (element), a metallic chemical element with the symbol Hg
+- Mercury (element), a chemical element

-• Mercury (mythology), a Roman god
+- Mercury (mythology), a Roman deity

 Mercury or The Mercury may also refer to: